-Xiaomi has already confirmed a Mi Mix 2 is on the horizon, and GearBest is already listing product pages for three versions.
+Xiaomi has already confirmed a Mi Mix 2 is on the horizon, and GearBest is already listing a product page for the upcoming device.
+It specifies a 19Mp rear camera, Snapdragon 835, 6.4in screen and MIUI 9.0, which is in line with the specifications of the device that has just popped up on Geekbench.

 |Mi Mix 2 4GB||Mi Mix 2 6GB||Mi Mix 2 8GB|